Caltech-IPAC/nexsciTAP/docs/_sources/configure.rst.txt

   arrange with your web server to make it so).
 This is the base URL to the same space.

 - **HTTP_URL** A TAP session can involve multiple HTTP connections for various bits of information.
-So the machine address needs to be folded in in several places.
+So we need the machine address to construct the path to the job status and to the returned data (as well as being part of the original request submission).

 - **HTTP_PORT** And the port number as well (often the standard 80).